davidande/FSRM-ANTICRYPTO/README.md

 Second check Set-ExecutionPolicy to acces execution of nonsigned scripts (bypass or remotesigned) Start the script in a Powershell session with admin right.
 First time You should see some errors.
 No problem it's only cause by deleting objects that are not yet created.
 To check if everything is ok, just empty the extensions.old and lunch the script again.
-This time You should See no error
+This time You should See no error.

 4- Drive and extension exclusion.
 As some program use certain type of extension that are known to be ine the ransomware list, You can put the list of extensions to bypass the FSRM blocking filter in the file ext_to_accept.txt